cjetsel/inspire/readme.md

  - `Functionality`
   X  - Todo's can be added to a list (POST)
     - Todo's can be removed (DELETE)
-    - Todo's can be marked complete (PUT)
+  X  - Todo's can be marked complete (PUT)
-    - The todolist shows the total count of tasks currently being tracked
-    - The todolist takes advantage of the TodoService to provide persistent data
+    - The todolist shows the total count of tasks currently being tracked X- The todolist takes advantage of the TodoService to provide persistent data

 ### Finished?
 When You are finished please submit the link to the project in the backpack